TopStar423/book-list-vanilla-javascript/README.md

 Then go to http://localhost:8080

-# What we're looking
+# What we're looking for

 Turn this into something you'd be proud of.
 This includes, but is not limited to:

 - Is it visually appealing?
 - Is it performant?
-- Is is responsive?
+- Is it responsive?
 - Is the UX sensible?
 - Is the code efficient?
 - Is the code easy to read?